 So what is introverted feeling?

 Introverted feeling is a deep, intensive focus on someone’s own personal values, tastes, and emotions.
-Unlike extraverted feeling, which is largely focused on people outside oneself, introverted feeling is focused primarily on ones’ own feelings.
+Unlike Extraverted Feeling (Fe), which is largely focused on people outside oneself, Introverted Feeling is focused primarily on one’s own value system.
 For this reason, it’s often described as “subjective” feeling.
-Fi users can easily identify their own feelings and emotions in a very accurate way; this is in contrast to Fe users, who easily can identify other people’s emotions, but are very confused about their own.
+Fi users are individualistic and determined to discover their own sense of right and wrong.
+They can usually identify how they feel; this is in contrast to Fe users, who easily can identify other people’s emotions, but can be very confused about their own.

-Introverted feelers are extremely sensitive, and have a deep set of personal values, morals, feelings and tastes that they live by.
+Introverted feelers have a deep set of personal values, morals, feelings and tastes that they live by.
 They are constantly evaluating whether their choices match up to these values.
-Fi-dominant types are very sincere and emotional people; often incredibly thoughtful and empathetic.
-FP types are very adept at seeing through people’s motives, and picking up on what is “fake” or insincere.
-Where extraverted feelers want very much to create an atmosphere of harmony, and where everyone is “getting along”, Fi users are much more concerned with creating an atmosphere that coincides with their inner values; regardless of whether everyone is ‘feeling alright’ or not.
-While they prefer harmony, they dislike anything phony, and will avoid social niceties if it means going against what they feel inside.
+Fi-dominant types are very sincere people and are usually incredibly thoughtful and empathetic.
+FP types are very adept at seeing through people’s motives and picking up on what is “fake” or insincere.
+Where extraverted feelers want very much to create an atmosphere of harmony, and where everyone is “getting along”, Fi users are much more concerned with creating an atmosphere that coincides with their inner values.
+They are less concerned with social niceties and more concerned with being true to themselves and their individual preferences.
+While they prefer harmony, they dislike anything phony and will avoid social niceties if it means going against what they feel inside.

 Introverted feelers aren’t as emotionally expressive outwardly as extraverted feelers.
 They like to keep their emotions private and handle them largely on their own.
 They will only share their deep feelings with those they know they can trust and who will listen well.

-Even with a more selective group of people they choose to empathize with; Fi users are slow to put anyone in a “box”.
-They believe that everyone is one-of-a-kind and has their own set of values, just as they do themselves.
-If you have been accepted into the Fi user’s inner circle, there is probably nothing you could tell them that would make them reject you.
+Fi users are slow to put anyone in a “box.”
+If you have been accepted into the Fi user’s inner circle, there is probably nothing you could tell them that would make them reject you unless you violated one of their deeply-held values.
 They can be very accepting people for those they choose to love or have friendships with.
+INFPs are often champions of the “underdogs” and choose a cause or group of people or animals that they want to help or “fight” for.

 In a nutshell, Fi users will do whatever they can to live by their own personal values; and are not easily swayed from their opinions.
-They can easily empathize with those they relate to or have a common bond with, but are not as concerned with everyone feeling comfortable and being harmonious all the time as a Fe user would be.
-The Fi-dominant types may even come across as cold; while this is not the case, it is simply that they are analyzing and reflecting on their deep feelings and values.
-Fi-auxiliary types, like the ESFP and ENFP, filter their feeling through their dominant functions, extraverted sensing or extraverted intuition.
-This means they will have a much more expressive, talkative, lively air about them and may be more expressive of their values and beliefs than the Fi-dominant types.
+They can easily empathize with those they relate to or have a common bond with, but don’t need to have group harmony to the extent that Fe users do.
+Fi-dominant types may even come across as cold when really they are just withdrawing to analyze their values and thoughts.
+Fi-auxiliary types, like the ESFP and ENFP, filter their feeling through their dominant functions, Extraverted Sensing or Extraverted Intuition.
+This means they will have a much more expressive, talkative, lively air about them and may be more expressive of their values and beliefs than Fi-dominant types.

 How to Identify a Fe User or a Fi User: